David Simons

 Rodent-Borne Zoonoses

 My primary research focuses on the complex ecology and epidemiology of viruses transmitted by rodents.
-This work combines field ecology, molecular diagnostics, and mathematical modeling to understand the mechanisms of viral spillover and inform public health interventions.
+This work combines field ecology, molecular diagnostics, and mathematical modelling to understand the mechanisms of viral spillover and inform public health interventions.

 Lassa Fever